siteslave/mydatepicker-th/README.md

 ### selector attribute

 Selector can be opened or closed using this attribute.
 [Here](https://github.com/kekeh/mydatepicker/wiki/Open-selector-with-selector-attribute) is an example on how to use this attribute.
+Another way is to call a function of mydatepicker.
+[Here](https://github.com/kekeh/mydatepicker/wiki/Calling-date-picker-function) is an example.

 ## Callbacks